jtuma-DAS42/git-demo/README.md

-Working at DAS42 is like going to the gym to work on your data skills.
+Working at DAS42 is like going to the gym for your data skills.

 Excited for these learning opportunites!